Ultimate Chewy Chocolate Chip Cookies

 Do I Really Need to Chill the Dough?

-- If you’re absolutely strapped for time, you can bake off some cookies as soon as the dough is done.
-But I’d definitely encourage you to try chilling and see all the wonders it works on your dough.
+If you’re absolutely strapped for time, you can bake off some cookies right away – but I’d definitely encourage you to try chilling and see all the wonders it works on your dough.

-I love cookies straight from the oven.
-I always keep pre-scooped balls of chocolate chip cookie dough in a resealable bag in my freezer so I can bake cookies off and have them warm from the oven in a matter of minutes whenever I want.
+I love cookies straight from the oven, so I always keep pre-scooped balls of Chocolate Chip Cookie dough in a resealable bag in my freezer so I can bake cookies off and have them warm from the oven in a matter of minutes whenever I want.
 Here are more tips for freezing cookie dough.

 How to Refresh Stored Cookies